Mr Winston KimMBChB, MSc, FRCSGlasg (Tr & Orth)Consultant Orthopaedic

 Knee Surgeon, Private Orthopaedic Surgeon

-Mr Winston Kim, FRCS (Orth), Consultant Orthopaedic Surgeon is a specialist Hip and Knee Surgeon.
-He has performed one the largest number of Robot assisted hip and knee replacements in the United Kingdom (total of more than 1000 cases, largest number of private robot-assisted hip and knee replacements performed in the United Kingdom, Year-end 2022 and 2023, with over 600 cases, Stryker UK data).
+Mr Winston Kim, FRCS (Orth), Consultant Orthopaedic Surgeon is an experienced specialist Hip and Knee Surgeon.
+He has performed the largest number of private Robot assisted hip and knee replacements in the United Kingdom (total of more than 1,200 cases, almost equal numbers of hip and knee replacements, Oct 2024 data).
 Many consider robot-arm assisted joint replacements to be transformative, leading edge technology in joint replacement surgery of the hip and knee.*

 The focus of his practice is on arthritic conditions of the hip and knee, from early to severe hip and knee arthritis.
-His routine surgical practice is robot-arm assisted hip, knee and partial replacement surgery.
-In addition to more than 1000 robot assisted hip, knee and partial knee replacements, Mr Kim has performed over 2,000 conventional hip and knee replacements (Almost equal split of hip and knee replacements) .
+His routine surgical practice is exclusively robot-arm assisted hip, knee and partial replacement surgery.
+In addition to more than 1,200 robot assisted hip, knee and partial knee replacements, Mr Kim has performed more than 2,000 conventional hip and knee replacements (Almost equal split of hip and knee replacements).

 Mr Kim graduated MB ChB from the University of Aberdeen in 1996.
 He completed higher specialist training in the North West Rotation in England, obtaining the FRCS (Orth).
 He underwent a further one-year sub-specialist training in Vancouver, Canada.
 He was awarded the British Orthopaedic Foundation Travelling Fellowship visiting the Mayo Clinic, Rochester, Minnesota, and the Hospital of Special Surgery (HSS) in New York City, USA.
 He was recipient of the PLUS Award to the Radboud University Medical Centre in Nijmegen, The Netherlands.
 He was appointed Consultant Orthopaedic Surgeon at Salford Royal University Hospital June 2006.
 He was an Honorary Clinical Lecturer in the University of Manchester and Honorary Senior Lecturer at the University of Salford.
 He is currently in full time private practice at The Alexandra Hospital, Cheadle and Spire Manchester Hospital.